Anytime is a good time to be in Bryce Canyon Country, but winter holds special treats for those who venture here.

 Manager Sweetwater Kitchen

-Sweetwater Kitchen serves Southwestern cuisine finessed with Old World classical culinary technique.
+Sweetwater Kitchen serves Southwestern cuisine finessed with Old World classical culinary techniques.
 The restaurant is located inside the Boulder Mountain Guest Ranch.